 *Students who have completed the equivalent of high school education in a language other than English must also take a placement test if they wish to pursue study in that language.
 However, these students may not enroll in the 301 courses.

-**If students wish to continue the study of a language in which they have three to fours years of high school study and in which they have placed at a level below 201, they must enroll and complete remedial coursework at the 101 and/or 102-level depending on deficiency prior to beginning the required 201 & 202 courses for completion of the Veritas program.
+**If students wish to continue the study of a language in which they have three to fours years of high school study and in which they have placed at a level below 201, they must enroll and complete remedial coursework at the 101 and/or 102-level depending on deficiency prior to beginning the required 201 & 202 courses for completion of the core curriculum.